Holistic Health Talk

 5. The user experiences withdrawal when they try to give up caffeine

-Additionally, the health effects of caffeine also involve stimulation of other neurotransmitters like dopamine, norepinephrine, acetylcholine and glutamate and this is what gives the caffeine user heightened mood, euphoria and clearer thinking.
+Additionally, caffeine also causes artificial and excessive stimulation of other neurotransmitters like dopamine, norepinephrine, acetylcholine and glutamate and this is what gives the caffeine user heightened mood, euphoria and clearer thinking.
 It decreases production of serotonin and interferes with normal functioning of GABA.
 Disruption of these crucial neurotransmitters results in symptoms like depression, hyperactivity, obsessive compulsive disorder, anxiety attacks, inability to handle stress, addiction to harder substance and many more.

-Caffeine is also a major instigator and perpetuator in the overgrowth of Candida yeast because it triggers the liver to dump large levels of sugar into the blood stream.
-Plus, it perpetuates cravings for sugar and high carbohydrate foods.
-It is impossible to make significant improvement in reducing symptoms of Candida overgrowth if one continues to ingest caffeine.
+Caffeine is also a major instigator and perpetuator in the overgrowth of Candida yeast because it triggers the liver to dump large levels of glycogen (sugar) into the blood stream, which will feed the yeast and perpetuate cravings for sugar and high carbohydrate foods.
+It is impossible to make significant improvement in reducing symptoms of Candida overgrowth or overcome sugar or carb cravings, if one continues to ingest caffeine.
 To learn more about the caffeine and sugar connection, you can find an in depth discussion about this issue in my book, How to Break Your Sugar Addiction Today.

 All the aforementioned issues have a destructive impact on the sleep cycle.
-You’ll not be able to sleep or when you do it won’t be deep and healing.
+You won’t be able to sleep, or when you do, it won’t be deep and healing.
 Adequate sleep is crucial for overall good health and functioning.
-It also aggravates or contributes to conditions like hormonal imbalances, depression, anxiety disorders, headaches, pms and is linked to other conditions like diabetes, heart disease and weight gain.
+Caffeine also aggravates or contributes to conditions like hormonal imbalances, depression, anxiety disorders, headaches, PMS and is linked to other conditions like diabetes, heart disease, food cravings, addiction and weight gain.

-So, although it may be okay to indulge in the “occasional” organic chocolate bar, the bottom line is that caffeine is a destructive addictive drug that should be avoided for the most part.
-That means avoiding all products that contain caffeine, like coffee, chocolate, tea, soda pop — coke, diet coke, pepsi, etc., and green tea.
-It’s also important to note, that many products that call themselves, “caffeine free” actually still contain caffeine in smaller amounts.
 The health effects of caffeine on the body are serious and many.
-For anyone living with a chronic health condition it will only lead to continued decline in health and exacerbation of existing symptoms.
-For healthier individuals it can lead to addiction, adrenal fatigue, chronic fatigue, weight gain and the development of chronic health problems.
+For anyone living with a chronic health condition, it will only lead to continued decline in health and exacerbation of existing symptoms.
+For healthier individuals, it can lead to addiction, adrenal fatigue, chronic fatigue, weight gain and the development of chronic health problems.

 Leave a Comment